-The Company's accounts receivable securitization program, which matures on July 1, 2024, provides available cash proceeds of \$50.0 million under the program and has an accordion feature allowing the Company to request additional borrowings up to \$100.0 million, subject to certain conditions.
+During June 2024, the Company amended and restated its accounts receivable securitization program, extending the maturity date to July 1, 2025.
+The amendment also, among other things, added a conduit lender party with language to address potential loans funded through the issuance of notes; added provisions relating to erroneous payments; modified the calculation of certain ratios, as defined in the agreement; and modified limitations regarding the concentration of certain obligors of receivables pledged under the program.
+The program provides available cash proceeds of \$50.0 million under the program and has an accordion feature allowing the Company to request additional borrowings up to \$100.0 million, subject to certain conditions.

 Under this program, certain subsidiaries of the Company continuously sell a designated pool of trade accounts receivables to a wholly owned subsidiary which, in turn, may borrow funds on a revolving basis.
 This wholly owned consolidated subsidiary is a separate bankruptcy-remote entity, and its assets would be available only to satisfy the claims related to the lenders' interest in the trade accounts receivables.
-Borrowings under the accounts receivable securitization program bear interest based upon SOFR, plus a margin, and an annual facility fee.
+Borrowings under the accounts receivable securitization program bear interest based upon SOFR or, to the extent funded by the conduit lender through the issuance of notes, at the commercial paper rate as defined in the agreement, plus a margin in each case, and an annual facility fee.
 The securitization agreement contains representations and warranties, affirmative and negative covenants, and events of default that are customary for financings of this type, including a maximum adjusted leverage ratio covenant.
-The Company was in compliance with the covenants under the accounts receivable securitization program at March 31, 2024.
+The Company was in compliance with the covenants under the accounts receivable securitization program at June 30, 2024.

 The accounts receivable securitization program includes a provision under which the Company may request, and the letter of credit issuer may issue standby letters of credit, primarily in support of workers' compensation and third-party casualty claims liabilities in various states in which the Company is self-insured.
 The outstanding standby letters of credit reduce the availability of borrowings under the program.
-As of March 31, 2024, standby letters of credit of \$16.8 million have been issued under the program, which reduced the available borrowing capacity to \$33.2 million.
+As of June 30, 2024, standby letters of credit of \$16.9 million have been issued under the program, which reduced the available borrowing capacity to \$33.1 million.